huggingface/optimum/README.md

 optimum-cli onnxruntime quantize --avx512 --onnx_model roberta_base_qa
 ```

-**Note**: The `optimum-cli export onnx` command will allow performing quantization at export-time soon.
+These commands will export `deepset/roberta-base-squad2` perform [O2 graph optimization](https://huggingface.co/docs/optimum/onnxruntime/usage_guides/optimization#optimization-configuration) on the exported model, and finally quantize it.

 For more information on the ONNX export, please check the [documentation](https://huggingface.co/docs/optimum/exporters/onnx/usage_guides/export_a_model).

 #### Accelerated inference using ONNX Runtime

-Once the model exported to the ONNX format, we provide Python classes enabling you to run the exported file in a seemless manner using ONNX Runtime in the backend:
+Once the model exported to the ONNX format, we provide Python classes enabling you to run the exported file in a seemless manner using [ONNX Runtime](https://onnxruntime.ai/) in the backend:

 ```python
 from transformers import AutoTokenizer